 The Company outsourced its internal audit function to Boardroom Business Solutions Pte.
-Ltd. The internal audit team performs risk assessment and conducts the review of the effectiveness of the Group's internal controls, including financial, operational and compliance controls and risk management systems.
+Ltd. The internal audit team performs risk assessment and conducts review to assess the adequacy and effectiveness of the Group's internal controls.
 The internal auditors have unrestricted access to the AC on internal audit matters.
-The AC reviews and endorses the internal audit plan and internal audit reports of the Group.
-Any material non-compliance or failures in the internal audit function and recommendations for improvements are reported to the AC.
+The AC reviews and endorses the internal audit plan and the internal audit reports which include the audit findings and recommendations of the internal auditors and management's responses to such findings.
+Any material non-compliance or failures in the internal audit function and the recommendations for improvements are reported to the AC.
+The AC also reviews the progress of any corrective, preventive or improvement measures as required.